bijoypantu/bijoypantu/README.md

 - 👋 Hi, I’m Bijoy Pantu
-- 👀 I’m interested in the field of Data Science
+- 👀 I’m interested in the field of Data Analytics
 - 🌱 I’m currently learning SQL
 - 📫 How to reach me: bijoypantu176@gmail.com